top of page

 Cast forward forty years or so, I’ll think that I look great

-Photogenics was published in the June 2024 issue of Lighten Up Online (issue 66)
+Photogenics (an earlier version of this poem) was published in the June 2024 issue of Lighten Up Online (issue 66)

 Subscribe to My Newsletter